keefo/CATweaker/README.md

 ## Limitations

 * It only works for constant point value, something like `[CAMediaTimingFunction functionWithControlPoints: abc/def : 0.1 : 0.15 : 0.9];` won't work.
+* It only works for Objective-C code.
+Swift support is in todo list.

 ## Next move

 I am planing to bring keyFrame animation into this plugin.
 So one can create more complex animation like "spring", "decay", "along path" through the popover adjuster.
 If you have some great ideas, I am more than happy to hear from you.
+Swift language support.

 ## Credits